BitByte-TPC/alumni/README.md

   * Clone the repository to your local machine `$ git clone https://github.com/<your-github-username>/alumni.git`
   * Change directory to alumni `$ cd alumni`
   * Add a reference to the original repository `$ git remote add upstream https://github.com/BitByte-TPC/alumni.git`
+  * Install the required version of Python for the project `$ pyenv install 3.9`
+  * Set the local Python version for the project `$ pyenv local 3.9`
   * Install virtualenv `$ pip3 install virtualenv`
   * Create a virtual environment `$ virtualenv env -p python3`
   * Activate the env: `$ source env/bin/activate` (for linux) `> ./env/Scripts/activate` (for Windows PowerShell)